 "Unidentified object" shot down over Canada, Trudeau says

-An "unidentified object" which "violated "Canadian airspace" was shot down over Canada Saturday, Canadian Prime Minister Justin Trudeau confirmed.
+An "unidentified object" which "violated "Canadian airspace" was shot down over Canada Saturday, Canadian Prime Minister Justin Trudeau announced.

-The object was shot down by a U.S. military F-22 over the Yukon, Trudeau said.
+The object was shot down by a U.S. military F-22 fighter jet over the Yukon, Trudeau said.

 A U.S. official previously confirmed to CBS News Saturday that the object was detected by North American Aerospace Defense Command (NORAD) and appeared to be a "high-altitude balloon."